 Organic Cotton

-Although manufacturing cotton fabric requires more water than manufacturing many other natural fabrics, it decomposes quickly.
+Although manufacturing cotton fabric requires more water than manufacturing many other natural fabrics, this popular textile decomposes quickly.
 If it is completely organic, it doesn’t contain any chemicals from pesticides, synthetic fertilisers and genetically modified organisms (GMOs).
-If the textile is made using natural dyes, it can even be compostable!
+Instead, it grown naturally.
+If the textile is also made using natural dyes, it can even be compostable!

 Hemp

 Hemp is commonly produced sustainably, despite its bad reputation because of its association with marijuana.
-Workers cut and strip the fibre from the plant by hand and then weave it into threads.
-Most hemp is sustainably grown using very little water and without using chemicals (no pesticides are necessary as the yarns contain natural defences against insects).
+Workers cut and strip the fibre from this legal plant by hand and then weave it into threads.
+Most hemp is sustainably grown using very little water and without chemicals (no pesticides are necessary, as the yarns contain natural defences against insects).
 When manufactured, the fabric is strong and hard-wearing.
 The longer it is used, the softer the fabric becomes, which makes it very easy to biodegrade.

 Less Sustainable Biodegradable Fashion Fabric